create3000/x_ite/docs/_posts/components/Shape/Shape.md

 Shape can appear under any grouping node.
 Shape can contain an Appearance node and a geometry node (for example one of the primitives Box Cone Cylinder Sphere Text, one of ElevationGrid Extrusion IndexedFaceSet IndexedLineSet LineSet PointSet, or one of the other geometry nodes).

-The Shape node belongs to the **Shape** component and requires at least level **1,** its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The Shape node belongs to the **Shape** component and requires at least support level **1,** its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy